jadenseangmany/cse-15l-lab-reports/lablog5.md

 ```
 ### Description of what to edit to fix the bug
 The student had to go into `ListExamples.java` and edit the merge method at the bottom loop to iterate `index2` instead of `index1`, then they had to edit the filter method at the top from `result.add(0,s)` to `result.add(s)`.

+# Part 2: Reflection
+With our current technology of editors such as VS Code, I did not know `vim` existed and I thought it was really interesting on how people would edit code before modern editors existed.
+I also admit that I did not complete the entire vim tutorial, so by doing the vim lab and reading my classmates post, I realized that you could just do like `42L` if you wanted to go to the right 42 times instantly, rather than clicking `L` `42` times like I did initially.
+I also learned about other ways you could edit quickly, like using `R` to replace, and `X` to delete.
+Overall, I thought that `vim` is a pretty unique and interesting tool to use to edit files extremely quickly if you know which buttons to press, which was very helpful for one of the previous skill demos.